Roboy/memory/README.md

 ### Local Neo4J Database Generator

 As one may wish to develop offline or perform risky tests, that may compromise database integrity, it is possible to generate a sample set of data.
 To do this, simply run the main method of `org.roboy.memory.data.Generator`.
+It will also generate a copy of the Roboy nodes, that Dialog uses.
+Each node that is created has a `Generated` property, with the version number of the generated data.

 Note: You will still be required to set up the [environmental variables](https://roboy-memory.readthedocs.io/en/latest/Usage/1_getting_started.html#configuring-the-package).

+#### Removing Generated Nodes

+You can remove generated data, by running the following command `MATCH (node2delete {generated: '0.0.2'}) DETACH DELETE node2delete`.
+If you only want to delete nodes of a specific kind, such as `Person`s, run `MATCH (node2delete:Person {generated: '0.0.2'}) DETACH DELETE node2delete`.

+If you don't care and wish to remove all generated data across versions, use `MATCH (node2delete) WHERE EXISTS(node2delete.generated) DETACH DELETE node2delete`.

+> Be aware, that these commands do not care about your existing data and may break things.
+It is advisable to read up the [Neo4J Cypher documentation](https://neo4j.com/docs/developer-manual/3.4/cypher/clauses/delete/#delete-delete-a-node-with-all-its-relationships) and making sure that **all** side effects are understood.

 ## Installation Instructions